Twin Headboard Bench With Shelf

-Today, I have a great little headboard bench with shelf tutorial.
+Today, I have a great little headboard bench with a shelf tutorial.
+I love making benches out of headboards, regardless of size or shape.

-Because it’s cold and snowy, I have been working in the basement shop, therefore some of the pictures may not be the sharpest quality.
+Because it’s cold and snowy, I have been working in the basement shop.
+Therefore, some of the pictures may not be of the sharpest quality.

 Twin Bunk Beds

-I picked up two of these beds last fall really cheap.
-They are quite small, because they are bunk beds.
+I picked up two of these beds last fall for really cheap.
+Because they are bunk beds, they are quite small.

-I used the foot board for the front legs and front skirt of my bench.
-The posts were cut just above the lower portion of the foot board.
-The quick clamps are in place to rest the seat board to figure out placement of the side braces.
+I used the footboard for my bench’s front legs and front skirt.
+The posts were cut just above the lower portion of the footboard.
+The quick clamps are in place to rest the seat board to determine the side braces’ placement.

 A Flush Cut Tool Trims off the Post of the Bunk Bed